-Raynet started in the 1950’s because the east coast floods knocked out telephones, and licensed radio amateurs provided vital communication links.
+Raynet started in the 1950’s because the east coast floods knocked out telephones, and licensed radio volunteers provided vital communication links.
 Thankfully, events on that scale are rare and modern technology has made radio a part of every response group’s armoury.

 But the march of technology has also raised expectations and demands.
 Modern response plans, and the public, make two assumptions unthought of a generation ago.
 The first is the nearly universal availability of swift contact – everyone carries a mobile telephone, everywhere.
 The second is the ability of even modest telephones – let alone specialist kit – to create and deliver video, transmit data files, and handle high quality conference calls.

 In response, Kent County Raynet has developed the services it offers, and how and when they can be delivered.
 We no longer plan solely for Kent losing all of its communications links.
 (It’s possible, and we are ready for it, but it’s highly unlikely.)

 Today, a strong focus is on local connectivity, filling in the vital last mile.
 For example, we can deliver internet access and telephones to locations that don’t ordinarily have them.
 We are happy to do this for local councils, community events, our colleagues in the voluntary sector, and the statutory emergency services should they need them.

 Every October, we are invited by the Kent Resilience Team to test, verify and demonstrate our capabilities.
 (KRT is the combined emergency planning team for Kent’s police, fire, and county council.).
 This coincides with their Beachmaster coastal protection training course.
 After all, there are few better tests than turning a random beach car park into a temporary office space with working phones, email access and document processing capabilities.
 And it’s fair to say that every year, KRT is delighted with our service.